sysbio-curie/Sinkhorn-Knopp-normalization/README.md

 ## Effect of unity mean normalization on application of Non-negative matrix factorization to gene expression data

-A simple test of how unity mean (of a row, or simulnateously row and column) normalization on application of NMF to gene expression data can be run by
+A simple test of how unity mean (of a row, or simulnateously row and column) normalization affects application of NMF to gene expression data :

      addpath .\test_normalization_on_NMF\;
      test_normalization1;